GianlucaVeschi/android-coding-challenge-template/README.md

 The template already sets up [Dokka](https://kotlin.github.io/dokka/) for project documentation and attaches `-sources.jar` to your publications, via the new AGP publishing DSL.

-Once set up, the following workflows will take care of publishing:

-- [Publish Snapshot](.github/workflows/publish-snapshot.yaml) - To publish `-SNAPSHOT` versions to Sonatype.
-The workflow is setup to run either manually (with `workflow_dispatch`) or on every merge.
-- [Publish Release](.github/workflows/publish-release.yaml) - Will publish a new release version of the libraries to Maven Central on tag pushes.
-You can trigger the workflow also manually if needed.

-### To Jitpack

-If you're using [JitPack](https://jitpack.io/), you don't need any further configuration and you can just configure the repo on JitPack.

-You probably want to disable the [Publish Snapshot] and [Publish Release](.github/workflows/publish-release.yaml) workflows (delete the files), as Jitpack will take care of that for you.

 ## Project Structure

-The project includes three sub-projects, each in their own subdirectories:

 - **`app`:** The source for the final Android application.